 Fiberglass shell chair, solid walnut dowel base, and the perfect aqua hue (I found their standard turquoise – Ocean – to be far to blue for me).
 And here is the pair at our smashing DIY solid maple kitchen counter:

 Sadly, my experience with Modernica was not completely awesome.
 The moment we opened the box, we noticed that one of the shock mounts had slipped during the gluing process and did not align with the base so it could not be assembled.

 I contacted Modernica right away and received a cool request for photos to ascertain the problem and determine if they could/would help me.
 After I emailed the photos, the process picked up speed a little bit.
 They sent me a shipping label via email and instructed me to return the shell in the same box I received it.
 Sadly, the replacement fibreglass shell that came was very different from the one I sent back – the colour is a bit lighter and the edges are very white.
 I understand that irregularity is part of the process, but the first pair were perfect for each other because they were similarly irregular (if that makes any sense).
 I just didn’t want to go through the hassle of returning it again.
 I don’t notice it as much anymore.

-Ultimately, I can excuse the flaw because they are handmade, in America, and that's a beautiful thing.
-I like supporting companies that keep jobs in North America, and I can forgive an assembly flaw knowing that real people make these.
-Plus, they made something just for me and that's pretty special.
+Ultimately, I can excuse the flaw because they are handmade, in America, and that’s a beautiful thing.
+I like supporting companies that keep jobs in North America, and I can forgive an assembly flaw.
+Plus, they made something just for me, and that’s pretty special.

 Comfort-wise, these stools are pretty phenomenal.
 The seats are shaped so that you slide and sink into them.
-Even without padding, they don't feel hard.
+Even without padding, they don’t uncomfortable because they follow the shape of a body.
 Happily, they are generous enough for wider bums.
 Szuka has even taken to them, licking them, using the foot rest as a head rest, and doing whatever this is: